 What is asked of them is very simple and in line with a policy adopted by the Ohio State Fair in 2015:

 “The Ohio State Fair has long held a policy that prohibits the sale of merchandise that contains offensive wording, lettering or graphics.
 As such, beginning with the 2015 Ohio State Fair, the sale or display of Confederate flags and/or Confederate flag merchandise shall be prohibited.
 Any vendors found to be selling any items featuring the image of the Confederate flag will be asked to promptly remove those items.”

 Roof's unspeakable act (and other more recent acts of racially-motivated domestic terrorism) served as a wake-up call to people of conscience across our nation.
-It is no longer possible to maintain the fiction that the Confederate battle flag is simply an innocuous symbol of some nostalgic version of "Southern pride."
-In recent years, participation in White supremacist groups has risen sharply.
+It is no longer possible to maintain the fiction that the Confederate battle flag is simply an innocuous symbol of a nostalgic version of "Southern pride."
+In recent years, participation in White supremacist groups has risen sharply and has been more present, even in our backyards in Northeast Ohio.
 ALL of these groups cherish and display the Confederate flag; ALL of them openly advocate racial discrimination; and some of them actively promote violence.
 Dylann Roof himself adopted it as his emblem.

 It is time for us to stand together as a community, and for all those concerned, to uphold the welcome, family atmosphere, and diversity of Wayne County, Ohio and the Wayne County Fair.
 Please cease approving the sale or display of Confederate flags and/or Confederate flag merchandise by vendors at the Wayne County Fair as it has no place at a family and community event that is welcoming to ALL people.